2022IsHere/Embedded-linux/lab7/Readme.md

 ...
 ```

-QUESTION #3: Copypaste a snippet of log output showing verbose content
+QUESTION #3: Copypaste a snippet of log output showing verbose content to file lab7/result3.log, commit and push.

 ## Step 4: Configuring SSL

 Next we want enable https connection.
 For that the server needs to have SSL keys and a certificate.
+> A proper <b>SSL/TLS certificate</b> would require a public IP and a domain name.
+As we are working in a private network, we can only have a <b>self signed certificate</b>.
+Browsers are not happy with self-signed certificates (securitywise, they do not certify much, because anyone can create one).
 ```
 pi@raspberrypi:~ $ sudo mkdir /etc/lighttpd/certs
 pi@raspberrypi:~ $ sudo openssl req -new -x509 -keyout /etc/lighttpd/certs/lighttpd.pem -out /etc/lighttpd/certs/lighttpd.pem -days 365 -nodes
 pi@raspberrypi:~ $ sudo chmod 400 /etc/lighttpd/certs/lighttpd.pem
 ```
 It really doesn't matter what you fill in for the interactive questions, because we are using raspi with IP address only, not hostname.

+> Web servers are very sensitive to access permissions for the certificate key files.
+If you set too wide permissions for the keys, then server does not accept your certificate.

 Then we enable ssl for lighttpd.
 You need to make these two changes to main config file:
 ```